 THE SEWING MINISTRY

 Four days a week, 36 women gather in 2 groups to learn sewing and jewelry making.
 While these women are being taught practical skills, they are also showered with the love of Jesus.
-The vision for the ministry is to open up the classrooms 2 to 3 days a week, outside of classes, where these could women could simply come in to make goods that they could sell.
+The vision for the ministry is to open up the classrooms 2 to 3 days a week, outside of classes, where the women could simply come in to make goods that they could sell.
 A micro business.

 In time, they would like to make these items available for sales in the U.S., eventually duplicating this model through small villages throughout the Dominican Republic.
 How exciting!

 Because of your support of Grace Filled Plate, much of the operating costs for the sewing ministry are covered.
-However, the Suchers would like to provide their most dedicated graduates with a nest egg” to start their business.
+However, the Suchers would like to provide their most dedicated graduates with a “nest egg” to start their business.
 This includes a sewing machine, fabric, thread, and tools.

 If you would like to be a part of equipping these amazing women, please see the contribution information below.